AdaCore/spark2014/lrm/source/the-standard-library.rst

 ~~~~~~~~~~~~~~~

 .. todo:: Should we say here which packages are supported in |SPARK| or which ones aren't
    supported?
-How much of the standard library will be available, and in which runtime
+How much of the standard library will be available, and in which run-time
    profiles?